obsfx/lurkdown/README.md

 You can directly use with command line arguments.

 ```
---theme // optional. available themes: dark
-and light. if you dont specify a theme, html file will be exported without any default styling.
+--theme // optional. available themes: darkand light. if you dont specify a theme, html file will be exported without any default styling.

 --files // mandatory. specify file paths by enclosing with quotes and seperating with commas.
 e.g. --files='./path/to/file.md, ./path/to/file2.md, ./path/to/file3.md'